 Questions About Becoming a Computer Engineer

 How long does it take to become a computer engineer?

 The steps to become a computer engineer include earning a bachelor's degree and gaining work experience.
-A bachelor's degree typically takes four years to complete.
+A bachelor's degree takes around four years to complete.

 What degree do I need to become a computer engineer?